UKCloud/documentation/articles/openshift/oshift-faq.md

 ### What monitoring of the services is provided by default in a trial?

 By default, no specific monitoring service is integrated.
 However, we recommend external monitoring services such as Datadog or Coscale for production-grade OpenShift hosted applications.
-Alternatively, a simple monitoring solution can be implemented by the customer themselves - an example is outlined here: [How to monitor your OpenShift cluster](oshift-how-monitor-cluster.md)
+Alternatively, you can implement your own simple monitoring solution as described in [How to monitor your OpenShift cluster](oshift-how-monitor-cluster.md).

 ### What monitoring of the services is provided on a billable service?